What is Creatine For Bodybuilding? How Can it Help

 The recommended daily dosage of creatine for most individuals is 3-5 grams, taken either pre- or post-workout.

-Some studies suggest that consuming creatine post-workout may be slightly more effective due to increased nutrient uptake by the muscles during this time.
+Some studies suggest that consuming creatine post-workout may be slightly more effective.
+This is because muscles may take up more nutrients at that time.

 However, consistency in taking creatine daily is more critical than the precise timing of consumption.